Ferdinand Ellerman: Biography

 He was born in Centralia, Illinois on May 13, 1869, the son of Mathias Ellerman and Rosa A. née Fleischbein.
 Ferdinand attended High School in Belleville, Illinois, then moved to Chicago and was employed at the James S. Kirk Company, a soap manufacturing business.
 During his work, he acquired skill in the use of machine tools and photography.

 Ellerman was hired as an assistant by astronomer George E. Hale in 1892 to observe at his private Kenwood Observatory in Chicago, beginning a working relationship that would last until Hale's death in 1938.
 The two likely first met during the initial meeting for the Chicago Section of the Astronomical Society of the Pacific, in November 1890, and Ellerman may have first worked as a volunteer for Hale.
 Ellerman performed much of the observation work for Hale, who focused on travel and organizational activities.
 On May 16, 1895, Ellerman was married to Hermine Louise Hoenny.
 They would have one daughter, Louise, who was born July 29, 1901.

-When Hale joined the newly founded Yerkes Observatory in Wisconsin, he brought along Ellerman in 1895.
+When Hale started Yerkes Observatory in Wisconsin, he brought along Ellerman in 1895.
 There, Ellerman got along well with the local people and in 1899 was elected clerk of the local county school district.
 Much of Ellerman's observation time was spent with the Rumford spectroheliograph, as well as photographing the stellar spectra of Secchi's Fourth Type, later termed carbon stars.
 In 1900, Ellerman joined the AAS solar eclipse expedition to Wadesboro, North Carolina.

 During March 1904, Ellerman joined Hale on an expedition to investigate the viewing conditions on Mount Wilson in California.
 The goal was to determine the suitability for a proposed observatory at the site that was to be financed by the Carnegie Institution.
 The initial planned instrument was to be the Snow Horizontal Telescope, a solar telescope funded by Helen Snow of Chicago.
 This instrument was made operational on March 15, 1905, with Ellerman serving as the primary observer on the new spectroheliograph.
 During the early period, Ellerman took a photograph of the Sun in white light nearly every day, then images at a specific wavelength.
 His skills at repair and jury-rigging equipment proved invaluable at the remote mountain site.
 A fully-equipped machine shop was soon added to the Observatory for Ellerman's use.
 Much of the subsequent growth of the Mount Wilson Observatory was documented by Ellerman's photography.